 - HTC Vive Pro Eye: SteamVR Tracking, G-sensor, gyroscope, proximity, IPD sensor, eye-tracking

-- HTC Vive Cosmos: Six degrees of freedom tracking system, integrated sensors
+- HTC Vive Cosmos: G-Sensor, gyroscope, IPD sensor, Six camera sensors

 The original HTC Vive required users to plug two base stations into the mains power supply in the room that would make up the playspace.
 These sensors would then help track and relay movement data of both the headset and controllers back to the PC.
 With a base station in either corner of the room, users can achieve a Room-Scale play space of around 4x3 metres.